lm-sys/lm-sys.github.io/blog/2024-07-25-sglang-llama3.md

 - For the offline case, we send 2K to 3K requests at once, measuring output throughput (tokens/second), which is defined as the number of output tokens divided by the total duration.
 We test using the ShareGPT dataset and several synthetic datasets.
 We use In\[2048, 4096\]-Out\[256, 512\] to indicate a synthetic dataset with input lengths sampled from a uniform distribution \[2048, 4096\] and output lengths from \[256, 512\].
 - For the online case, we send requests at a rate ranging from 1 to 16 requests per second (RPS), measuring the median end-to-end latency.
 We use a synthetic dataset In\[512, 4096\]-Out\[128, 1024\].

 We use vLLM 0.5.2 with default arguments and TensorRT-LLM with the recommended arguments and tuned batch sizes.
 The prefix cache is turned off for all engines.
+We use OpenAI-compatible APIs to benchmark SGLang and vLLM, and the Triton interface for TensorRT-LLM.

 More details and reproducible scripts are provided in Appendix A. For each model, we will first present the offline results and then present the online results.

 ## Llama-8B on 1 x A100 (bf16)